potados99/bomb-defusal/solutions.md

   40133d:	c3                   	retq
 ~~~

- Read a line and then make it an integet using strtol.
+ Read a line and then make it an integer using strtol.

 ~~~c
 long strtol(const char *restrict str, char **restrict endptr, int base);